Nehas1312/Medblocks_task/README.md

    - The table displays all the registered patients with their details (name, age, gender, contact, and medical history).

 3. **Data Persistence**:
-   - Data is saved in **IndexedDB** (persistent storage) using **PGlite**.
-This means the data is available even after page refreshes.
+   - Data is saved in **IndexedDB** using **PGlite**.
+This ensures data is preserved across browser refreshes and sessions.
-   - Data can also be accessed across multiple browser tabs.
+   - Data is accessible from multiple browser tabs.

+---

+## 🔄 Multi-Tab Data Sync

+As of the latest update, the app supports **real-time updates across multiple open browser tabs**.

+### How It Works:
+- The app uses the **BroadcastChannel API** to send a `"reload"` message to all other tabs when a new patient is registered.
+- On receiving this message, each tab:
+  - Establishes a fresh `PGlite` connection to ensure it pulls the latest data from IndexedDB.
+  - Calls `loadPatients()` to refresh the patient table.
+  - Optionally displays a toast notification like “Patient records updated in another tab.”

+### Why This Matters:
+- It prevents stale data across tabs.
+- Offers a smoother, real-time user experience without manual refresh.

+---

 ## Challenges Faced

-- **IndexedDB Integration**: Getting PGlite to work with IndexedDB for persistence across page refreshes was tricky at first.
-However, by using the correct connection string `idb://patient-db`, the app successfully persists data even after a browser restart or page refresh.

-- **Handling Multi-tab Persistence**: Ensuring the app worked across multiple tabs required understanding how PGlite uses IndexedDB and making sure all tabs read and write from the same storage.
-Using the same database connection string (`idb://patient-db`) across tabs solved this.
+- **IndexedDB Integration**: Initially, ensuring persistent storage with PGlite required using the correct connection string: `idb://patient-db`.

+- **Handling Multi-Tab Persistence**: PGlite caches connections, so we updated the logic to create a **new PGlite instance each time data is loaded**.
+This ensures data consistency across tabs.

+- **Real-Time Sync Across Tabs**: Implemented the `BroadcastChannel` API to notify and refresh all tabs when data changes.
+This was key to making the app responsive in multi-tab environments.

+---